Ayurvedic self-care tips include Mahanarayan oil massages to reduce muscle pain

 It is essential to give your body a good stretch after a workout.
 This helps alleviate any kind of muscle pain or cramp.
 While negating pain completely isn’t possible, you may feel relieved after a stretch.
 This also helps your body attain better flexibility.
 You can do simple yoga asanas such as Adho Mukha Svanasana or downward facing dog pose and reclining butterfly pose or Supta Titali Asana pose for a proper body stretch.

 Additional Read: Try these Yoga Asanas to Boost Your Immune System

 After a tiring exercise session, a hot water bath can be soothing.
 By doing so, your nerves are calmed, your stress is lowered, and you feel energetic.
 A hot water bath also helps in enhancing blood circulation and reducing soreness.
 Adding sea salt or herbal oils to water when bathing rejuvenates tired cells too.

-To bring your heartrate to normal mode, do short breathing exercises.
-One of the most important breathing exercise post workouts is Sheetali Pranayama.
+To bring your heart rate to normal mode, do short breathing exercises.
+One of the most important breathing exercises post-workouts is Sheetali Pranayama.
 This practice is effective in cooling your body and mind by minimizing the excess heat generated by exercise.